ON THIS PAGE: You will learn about the different ways doctors treat ependymoma. To see other pages, use the menu.

-Palliative care can help a child at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 Children often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, people who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 If your child is diagnosed with a recurrence, you and your family may experience emotions such as disbelief or fear.
 You are encouraged to talk with your child’s health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.

 If treatment fails

 Although treatment is successful for the majority of children with cancer, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called advanced or terminal cancer.
 This diagnosis is stressful, and advanced ependymoma may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.